SkunkPlatform/Evolutions/Old.md

 ## 2026
 - Official Rename of SkunkPlatform as of January 15.
 - Will launch a **SkunkService: The Developer Infinite** as of February 1.

+## 2027
+- Creator Birthday's 16 Years old Celebration.

+## 2035
+- As of 2030, Will no longer be available for SkunkPlatform and DiamondPlatform.
+The Cloudy Skunk will be available on 2036.